Park Hall Hotel shuts down with staff told to reapply for their jobs and new owners planning to house asylum seekers

 Staff were expected to receive their final pay today.

-Serco, which has the Government contract for housing asylum seekers in the North West, told the Post it would provide a comment later today.
+Serco, which has the Government contract for housing asylum seekers in the North West, told the Post it does not provide comment on individual hotels it is using to accommodate them.

+A Serco spokesman said: "This is for the safety and wellbeing of the people in our care given some of the activities of far right groups who have targeted them over the past months."

+The Post understands that Serco has agreed a three-month contract with the hotel, but this has not been confirmed by the company or the new hotel owners.

+When asked about plans to house asylum seekers at Park Hall, a Home Office spokesman said: "The use of hotels is only ever a short-term solution and we are working with local authorities to find appropriate long term accommodation across the United Kingdom."

-The hotel had reportedly fallen into disrepair with the swimming pool roof partially collapsing around 7 months ago.
-The gym and leisure facilities had remained closed since the incident, with the hotel saying that repair work was ongoing.
+Park Hall Hotel had reportedly fallen into disrepair with the swimming pool roof partially collapsing around 7 months ago.
+The gym, spa and leisure facilities had remained closed since the incident, with the hotel saying that repair work was ongoing.

+Gym members have reported that direct debit payments have continued to be taken from their bank accounts, with some saying their latest payments were taken as recently as Friday (February 4).

 One of the last guests at the hotel left a scathing review on the website after his stay last night (Sunday, February 6).